• Skip to main content

 • 💬 Comments & Reviews

-A homemade cake mix is a mixture of dry ingredients used in baking a cake that can easily be stored and measured out when needed.
-To bake, all you have to do is mix in the necessary wet ingredients and you are good to go!
+Cake mix is a combination of dry ingredients used in baking a cake that can easily be stored and measured out when needed.
+To bake, all you have to do is mix in the necessary wet ingredients, and you are good to go!

-Regardless of which flavor you choose, making your homemade cake mix all follows the same steps.
-Simply whisk together the ingredients and then either use the mix immediately or store it for later (more on storage below).
+Choose a cake mix flavor, whisk together the ingredients, and then either use the mix immediately or store it for later.

 1. White Cake Mix

-You'll need some cake flour, sugar, baking powder, and salt for this easy mix.
-The cake flour is key to getting a super soft and tender cake (learn how to make your own here!)
+You'll need cake flour, sugar, baking powder, and salt for this easy mix.
+The cake flour is key to getting a super soft and tender cake (learn how to make cake flour).

 Homemade White Cake Mix

-This homemade white cake mix is great to have on hand so that you can make some delicious cake whenever you like!
-It comes together in just minutes and tastes better than anything you can get from the store!
-Use it to bake a cake right away or simply store it for later so you'll always have it when you need it!
+This homemade white cake mix is great to have on hand so that you can make some delicious cake whenever you like.

 Wide image showing homemade white cake mix.